Federal Work Study Award (FWS) FAQs

 Eligibility Requirements: You must be awarded Financial Aid; You must be enrolled at least half-time for each semester you are awarded (6 credit hours); You must meet Satisfactory Academic Progress (SAP) and all other Financial Aid requirements

-The total amount you earn is determined by your financial aid award.
+The total amount you are eligible to earn is determined by your financial aid award.
 Once you begin working, the monthly wages are paid in two weeks intervals, usually on the 15th and the 30th of each month.
-You may participate in FWS as long as you maintain Satisfactory Academic Progress and meet all other financial aid eligibility requirements.
+You may participate in FWS if you maintain Satisfactory Academic Progress and meet all other financial aid eligibility requirements.

 Federal Work Study is based on financial aid awarded through the Federal Government.

 Ready to Work (RTW) is a partnership with the Kentucky Cabinet for Families and Children to better serve Kentucky Transitional Assistance Program (KTAP) clients in the Community and Technical Colleges.

 It has different eligibility requirements and processes and is a program for students who are receiving aid from the Kentucky Transitional Assistance Program (KTAP).

 For other RTW eligibility requirements, please contact the Ready to Work Office.

 The hourly rate is $11.00 but the total amount you can earn and the number of hours you can work are dependent on your financial aid award.